hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

    HYPRE_StructMatrixAssemble(A);

-Code for setting up matrix values associated with stencil entries 0 and 3 as given by :eq:`eqn-stencil-laplacian` and Figure :ref:`fig-struct-stencil-a`.

 The ``Create()`` routine creates an empty matrix object.
 The ``Initialize()`` routine indicates that the matrix coefficients (or values) are ready to be set.
 This routine may or may not involve the allocation of memory for the coefficient